web-platform-tests/wpt/docs/writing-tests/testharness-tutorial.md

 This tutorial is designed to be an authentic depiction of the WPT contribution experience.
 It is not intended to be comprehensive; its scope is intentionally limited in order to demonstrate authoring a complete test without overwhelming the reader with features.
-This should be updated as typical WPT usage patterns change, but please weigh extensions against the demotivating effect that a lengthy guide can have on new contributors.
+Because typical WPT usage patterns change over time, this should be updated periodically; please weigh extensions against the demotivating effect that a lengthy guide can have on new contributors.
 -->

 Let's say you've discovered that WPT doesn't have any tests for how [the Fetch